The Elliott Homestead

 Keep in mind that the brooder must have enough space so that the heat lamp doesn’t light up.
 There should be enough space for the baby chicks to escape the heat.
 They’ll get too hot and will need to be kept away from the heat lamp.

-Do I Need To Turn on The Heat Lamp All Night?
+Do I Need To Turn On The Heat Lamp All Night?

 If the temperature is lower than they need, yes.